seniorjoinu/ic-cron/README.md

 If you really want this functionality right now, you may try to serialize the state manually using `get_cron_state()` function.

+Also it works bad when you schedule a task with an interval less than IC's block time (~2s).
+Make sure you set `duration_nano` in `scheduling_interval` to at least 3s.

 ## How does it work?

 It is pretty simple.
 It abuses the IC's messaging mechanics so your canister starts sending a wake-up message to itself.